nfdi4plants/ARC-specification/ARC specification.md

 - Any files produced by executing the run description which are not specified as CWL outputs in `run.cwl` are considered additional ARC payload.
 Furthermore, all files of all subdirectories under `run` that are not referenced from the [top-level workflow](#top-level-workflow) are considered additional payload.

-- It is expected that run descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.
+- It is expected that run descriptions are authored semi-automatically, e.g. using the [Swate](https://nfdi4plants.github.io/nfdi4plants.knowledgebase/swate/) tool for annotation of the `isa.datamap.xlsx` and the `isa.run.xlsx` file.

 ## Additional Payload